 President and Chief Executive Officer, Brian Findlay brings decades of senior management experience in various aspects of the industry.
 He learned the business from the ground up.
 Brian has broad experience in the industry from corporate development and international mining, to mergers and acquisitions, exploration and development, mine operations, corporate social responsibility to managing, financing and administration of public companies.
 His experience and managerial skills are now focused on the further development and growth of Dajin Resources Corp.
 Brian has participated in the raising of over $200 million in investment capital for a number of junior resource and technology companies.
 Brian is an expert at managing public companies with international interests.
 It is Mr. Findlays integrity, as an honest and dedicated CEO that builds trust and credibility with his shareholders.
 Brian is spearheading the companys strategic explorations and expansions.

-Director, Dr. Catherine Hickson is a globally recognized geoscience expert with more than 30 years’ experience in science management and integration, green field exploration, international relations, program development and project management, corporate social responsibility, public education, community communication, exploration techniques, geothermal energy, hazard and risk assessments, quaternary surface processes, volcanism, and regional mapping.
+Director and Chief Operating Officer, Dr. Catherine Hickson is a globally recognized geoscience expert with more than 30 years’ experience in science management and integration, green field exploration, international relations, program development and project management, corporate social responsibility, public education, community communication, exploration techniques, geothermal energy, hazard and risk assessments, quaternary surface processes, volcanism, and regional mapping.
 Hickson has a proven track record of delivering technical expertise and organizational enhancements that elevate corporate value.
 She began her career at the Government of Canada as a Research Scientist with NRCAN – Geological Survey of Canada – quickly progressing to the executive-level based on solid achievements and delivery of results.
 In 2008 she joined the private sector as Vice Present Exploration and Chief Geoscientist for a global energy company.
 Her career has spanned continents with significant experience in Latin America, including Argentina where Dajin operates.
 This skill set coupled with south American experience and contacts will greatly assist Dajin with its permitting process, moving forward.
 Hickson has been recognized with a number of awards, including the prestigious C.J.
 Westerman Memorial Award presented by the APEGBC, and the Head of the Public Service Award, given by the Clerk of the Privy Council.

 Director, Dr. Mark Coolbaugh is a renowned metals and geothermal geologist with 30 years of project, research, and management experience in North and South America, Asia, and Europe.
 He currently holds senior positions with several exploration companies.
 His experience includes management of corporate and country-wide exploration programs, research and development of geothermal exploration tools and predictive models, assessment of geothermal and mineral projects, and construction of quantitative ore reserve models.
 He played an instrumental role in a number of green-fields geothermal and precious metal discoveries including discovery of the blind geothermal systems in Teels, Rhodes, and Columbus Marshes in southwestern Nevada.